atxwang/atxwang.github.io/_posts/ea_essay.md

 **EA at its best is altruistic networking**
 -
-a common criticism of EA is its status as a ["shell game"](https://freddiedeboer.substack.com/p/the-effective-altruism-shell-game)---EA is a vacuous rebranding of utilitarianism, and thus has nothing new to offer but fanciful nerd debates. i won't pretend that this isn't a large portion of EA's novelty, but i think an important refutation to this criticism is EA's emphasis on effective careers, seen through organizations like 80,000 hours, which (afaik) has no real analogue in other movements.
+a common criticism of EA is its status as a ["shell game"](https://freddiedeboer.substack.com/p/the-effective-altruism-shell-game)---EA is a vacuous rebranding of utilitarianism, and thus has nothing new to offer but fanciful nerd debates. i won't pretend that this isn't a large portion of EA's novelty, but i think an important refutation to this criticism is EA's emphasis on effective careers and mentorship/resources.

+the primary example of this would be the non-profit 80,000 hours, which (afaik) has no real analogue in other movements.

 **Veganism--- "ethical consumption"**
 -